wroney688/rpi-blueocean/README.md

 - wroney/rpi-jenkins-slim-$ARCH:latest
 - wroney/rpi-jenkins-alpine-$ARCH:latest

 On a 32 bit Pi environment, arch is arm7l, under 64 bit for a Pi3 the arch is aarch64.
+On a 64 bit intel (amd64) arch returns x86_64, so that was added to the manifests as well.
 Three manifest yamls are provided for use with [estesp/manifest-tool](https://github.com/estesp/manifest-tool).
 This allows multi-arch manifesting for the two images as:
 - wroney/rpi-jenkins:latest
 - wroney/rpi-jenkins-slim:latest
 - wroney/rpi-jenkins-alpine:latest